 - (1) approve the discretionary policy statement set out in appendix 1 of the report with effect from 1 April 2014; - (2) note the main scheme changes arising from the introduction of the new LGPS from 1 April 2014.
-Appendix 2 of the report provides a summary of the changes. - 14.
-Portsmouth City Council and Staff Joint Committee Constitution Provision for Changes to the staff side union representation to allow Unison to give up one representative to Unite (AI 7)
+Appendix 2 of the report provides a summary of the changes. - 14 Portsmouth City Council and Staff Joint Committee Constitution Provision for Changes to the staff side union representation to allow Unison to give up one representative to Unite and Unite would have two representatives rather than one.